Yorko/huggingface_text2image_yorko/README.md

 ### Good traits of the built solution

-- The mapping is done with a simple model (a linear mapping) and it's proved to work for some ImageNet classes
+- The mapping is done with a simple model (a linear mapping) and it's shown to work for some ImageNet classes
+- Contextualization works, there are no "puppies" in ImageNet, however the model shows dogs for a phrase "Oh, such a cute PuPPy!:)"
+- Thanks to BERT's WordPiece tokenization, the solution is somewhat stable, small typos, punctuation etc. don't spoil the picture - like in the example with "Oh, such a cute PuPPy!:)"
-- The model copes fairly enough with images corresponding to ImageNet classes that are well presented in COCO captions. eg. bus, sign, coffee or, of course, dog.
+- The model copes fairly enough with images corresponding to ImageNet classes that are well presented in COCO captions. eg. bus, sign, coffee and, of course, dog.
+- It also copes pretty well with the "poem" (I was walking out of the bookstore \ when I saw a huge volcano in the background \ I went slowly by the park \ and met an old friend of mine)

 ### Bad traits of the built solution

 - Only 155 ImageNet classes are there in training COCO captions, so we fail to visualize some concepts like cobra or volcano
 - The model doesn't seem to cope with >1 class in a caption, eg. "a dog is faster that a cat" - only dogs are drawn.
 Or "an elephant is slower than a bus" - some funny mixtures of animals and means of transport are produced.
-- Text is split by spaces for visualization word by word, thus plural forms or punctuation can spoil the result (easy to fix though)

 ### What didn't work